Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Owner/Presenter:** Jason Matusow (30 min)

 **Abstract:**
-Jason will set a simplified, high-level picture of the European Cloud Accelerator (ECA), including its objectives and goals for the two days.
-The session will align participants on the overall workshop purpose and desired outcomes.
+Establish a simplified, high-level picture of the ECA project and to help everyone start with a similar context.

 ---